 The kneeling hooded figure bowed low and lifted his hood and mask.
 “Anything to serve you, Master.”

-Hermione let out a silent gasp.
+Hermione let out a soft gasp.
 Kneeling just mere feet from her was a younger version of her father, looking up at Voldemort in adoration.
 Although she had known that her father was a Death Eater, she had not known just how close he had truly been to Voldemort.

 Zabini quickly stood up and withdrew his wand from his robes and pointed it at the cowering man at his feet.
 “AVADA KEDAVRA!” he shouted.

 With a flash of bright green light, the man on the floor was silenced and lifeless.
 “Let all those who choose to keep things from me know that this is what awaits them!”
-Voldemort stated loudly.
-“Lord Voldemort does not tolerate secrets!”
+Voldemort stated loudly, “Lord Voldemort does not tolerate secrets!”